 (1) Permanent Establishment

-The tax treaties signed by Chile, including the Chile-U.S. tax treaty, define a permanent establishment (PE) as a fixed place of business through which an enterprise wholly or partly carries on its business, including a place of management, a branch, an office, a factory, a workshop, and a mine, an oil or gas well, a quarry, or any other place of extraction or exploitation of natural resources.
+The tax treaties signed by Chile, including the Chile-United States tax treaty, define a permanent establishment (PE) as a fixed place of business through which an enterprise wholly or partly carries on its business, including a place of management, a branch, an office, a factory, a workshop, and a mine, an oil or gas well, a quarry, or any other place of extraction or exploitation of natural resources.
 The tax treaties also provide that a PE includes a building site or construction or installation project, and supervisory activities related thereto, but only to the extent that the site, project or activities last for more than six months.
 A PE also includes the furnishing of services, including consulting services, undertaken by an enterprise through employees or other personnel engaged by the enterprise for such purpose, but only to the extent that those activities continue within the country for a period or periods aggregating more than 183 days in any 12-month period.
 The tax treaties entered into by Chile thus far do not contain a rule on whether the time spent by subcontracted personnel should also be taken into account for purposes of determining whether the six-month or 183-day period is met.
 However, certain tax treaties, including the Chile-U.S. tax treaty, provide that, for purposes of determining whether such periods are met by the foreign enterprise, the time spent by related parties of the foreign enterprise must be taken into account as long as the activities of both parties are connected.

 If the services rendered in Chile by a resident of a Contracting State do not constitute a PE, the fees paid by the Chilean customer should not be subject to the Chilean first category tax or additional tax.
 Chile’s tax treaties do not include technical services or assistance within the definition of royalties.
 Accordingly, fees paid for such assistance should not be subject to Chilean taxation if the provision of such assistance does not give rise to a PE in Chile, as they should be treated as business profits or as payments for independent personal services.
 Therefore, residents of treaty countries, including U.S. residents, rendering technical services or assistance should no longer be subject to the Chilean additional tax of 20%.